 Barbara Monier studied writing at Yale University and the University of Michigan.
 While at Michigan, she received the Avery and Jule Hopwood Prize.
 She has four completed novels, YOU, IN YOUR GREEN SHIRT and A LITTLE BIRDIE TOLD ME (published and available on Amazon) and PUSHING THE RIVER (Amika Press).
-A ROCKY ORCHARD (Amika Press) releases May 12, 2020.
+A ROCKY ORCHARD (Amika Press) released May 12, 2020.

 The Rocky Orchard (Amika Press) released May 12, 2020.